 The motivation for developing the PCN framework was to be able to model hybrid dynamical systems while considering the underlying uncertainty in the system.
 Uncertainty is inherent in any physical system, hence modeling its effects and considering its impact on system behaviour is essential.
-While development of models for hybrids systems has been very active in the last few years [7, 10], there also exist a multitude of paradigms that allow the modeling of uncertain system.
-Such paradigms include Markov Processes [8], Markov Decision Processes [12] and Dynamic Bayesian Networks [9].
+While development of models for hybrids systems has been very active in the last few years [9, 12], there also exist a multitude of paradigms that allow the modeling of uncertain system.
+Such paradigms include Markov Processes [10], Markov Decision Processes [14] and Dynamic Bayesian Networks [11].
 However, in most cases, these models are either hybrid and deterministic, or stochastic and restricted to a single time structure (either discrete or continuous).
-We have shown, in the dissertation associated with this work [13], that PCN subsumes most existing computational models handling uncertainty, and that hybrid, sequential and analog computations can be modeled effectively.
-The advantages of the subsumption offered by PCN, other than the obvious advantage of parsimony, are many.
-They include ease of implementation, absence of redundancy while avoiding the requirement for the system designer to have to learn and master multiple paradigms.
+We have shown, in the dissertation associated with this work [15], that PCN subsumes most existing computational models handling uncertainty, and that hybrid, sequential and analog computations can be modeled effectively.